 Sunny Isles Beach home prices are not only among the most expensive in Florida, but Sunny Isles Beach real estate also consistently ranks among the most expensive in America.

-Sunny Isles Beach is a decidedly white-collar city, with fully 89.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sunny Isles Beach is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Sunny Isles Beach who work in sales jobs (19.55%), management occupations (15.48%), and business and financial occupations (13.19%).
+Sunny Isles Beach is a decidedly white-collar city, with fully 89.20% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sunny Isles Beach is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Sunny Isles Beach who work in sales jobs (18.20%), management occupations (14.02%), and office and administrative support (11.71%).

 Also of interest is that Sunny Isles Beach has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Sunny Isles Beach telecommute to their jobs.
-Overall, about 8.32% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.81% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sunny Isles Beach is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sunny Isles Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Sunny Isles Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Sunny Isles Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Sunny Isles Beach is Spanish.
-Other important languages spoken here include English and Russian.
+Other important languages spoken here include English and Slavic languages.